• Skip to primary navigation

 When you go to a doctor’s appointment, they always ask you how you’re feeling.
 Why?
 Because you’re the expert on you.
 No one else better understands how you feel.
 However, the doctor won’t ask you how to solve your problems because they’re better equipped than you to do that.
 The same is true in UX design.

 Your stakeholders have a better understanding of how they feel about their business than you do.
 They can tell when something is wrong, but they’re not as equipped to solve it.
 They may say NEED to redesign their website, listen carefully, they are offering you a solution.
 Just as a patient might tell a doctor “I got flu”, will a good doctor go on and prescribe medicine right away?
-No, the doctor goes “Maybe, lets fine out”.
+No, the doctor goes “Maybe, let’s find out”.

 Use your stakeholders as a resource to help figure out what is wrong with their business, but take it with a grain of salt when they offer you solutions.

-Design craft
+Design Craft

-As a designer, you have a lot of power because you can make your users to do whatever you want them to do through the product you designed.
+As a designer, you have a lot of power because you can make your users do whatever you want them to do through the product you designed.
 They have to obey your rules.
-The problem is that the users have an even greater power than yours — they can stop using your product.
+The problem is that the users have even greater power than yours — they can stop using your product.
 If you don’t make the product enjoyable for them, they’ll move on to a product that does.

 Make the users do something they inherently want to do, not something you, the designer, forced them to do.